Skip to main content

 • Incorporate Visual Communication Use images, icons, or graphs to enhance understanding and make the survey more engaging.

-• Pilot Test the Survey Conduct a trial run with a small group to identify issues and refine questions.
+• Pilot Test Before Launch Conduct a trial run with a small test group to identify unclear wordings, technical issues and refine questions.

 • Plan Reminders and Use Incentives Schedule reminders and offer incentives to boost response rates and encourage timely participation.